 “Why aren’t I doing MORE and why aren’t I doing BETTER?”

 “Why am I in the same place I was (x) years ago?!”

 While it’s normal to get frustrated with our circumstances, our progress and ourselves, problems occur when that frustration keeps us from trying new things, taking risks and taking action.

 I’ve watched women be so hard on themselves that it’s stunted their income, their opportunities and their dreams.
 I’ve also watched women SOAR professionally when they’ve learned to be their best supporter.

 When we do address their WHY - or anything else that’s repeatedly holding them back - we assume there’s good reason for the protection.
 We talk about how their fear is doing its job to keep them safe because it knows they’re shaking things up and they’re ripe for change.
-This makes it easier to look at what’s getting in the way…and makes it much easier to move through and get to a better place.
+This makes it easier to look at what’s getting in the way…and makes it much easier to move through the challenge and get to a better place.

-Being loving to ourselves.
+The answer is to be loving to ourselves.

 Being loving means finding ways to ease our fears when taking big, bold steps so we actually take them.

 It means asking for support and resources so we can advance at work without having to go it alone.

 It means paying attention to our achievements as much or more than the ways we fall short.